 MAKING OUR OWN T-SHIRTS AT T-BAR

-Allow a good couple of unrushed hours at this design your own T-shirt place called T-Bar – to choose/create your T-shirt designs and color it (via a variety of techniques).
-Both my 8-year old and 18-year old enjoyed this activity in the Village (it was actually in the same building as our hotel); I probably would have enjoyed it too, but I went on a last minute shopping stroll on a mission to get some Canadian souvenirs.
+Allow a good couple of un-rushed hours at this “design your own T-shirt” place called T-Bar – to choose/create your T-shirt designs and color it (via a variety of techniques).
+Both my 9-year old and 19-year old (and their Dad!) enjoyed this activity in the Village (it was actually in the same building as our hotel).
 The place gets busy in the evening (I saw some parents using the establishment to give themselves a relaxing dining experience next door without the kids- and why not!).

 DINING OUT IN STYLE

-Homewood Suits where we stayed has a full-size kitchen which we used to make our own lunches, but for dinners we enjoyed the mountain-front La Forge (arguably, the best burgers we have ever tried) and gourmet Surf and Turf buffet at the luxurious Fairmount (loved everything but the price!).
+Homewood Suits where we stayed has a full-size kitchen which we used to make our own lunches, but for dinners we enjoyed the mountain-front La Forge (arguably, the best burgers we have ever tried) and a gourmet buffet at the luxurious Fairmount (loved everything but the price!).
 They change the buffet theme daily so it was Canadian night when we came back this year.
 The Village is packed with dining options for different budgets and tastes, and to my liking, there is a proper coffee shop with delicious selection of espresso beverages.

 PIN FOR LATER:

 Disclaimers.
 This post has an affiliate link to a hotel booking site – booking via that link does not cost you any extra.
 We were guests of the Mont-Tremblant ski resort; for current ski rental and passes, check this link.
 We paid for our own lodging and dining.